SiedahmedM/menuvista-enhanced/menuvista-implementation-plan.md

 # MenuVista Implementation Plan

-Follow these steps to implement the fixes from the copy project to the original MenuVista project:
+Steps to implement the fixes from the copy project to the original MenuVista project:
 ## 1. Fix Package Dependencies

 Update your `package.json` file: